teamuness/teamuness.github.io/speakers/index.md

           <div class="speaker-box-overlay">
-              Dr. Julie Angel received her Ph.D. from Brunel University’s Screen Media Research Centre in 2011 and has spent much of her time since documenting the ‘age of athleticism’—parkour, MovNat, buildering, and much more.
-One of her current projects is See & Do, a global project aiming to promote inclusivity in movement communities by normalizing images of women being active through activities such as, parkour, buildering, and MovNat.
+              Dr. Julie Angel received her Ph.D. from Brunel University’s Screen Media Research Centre in 2011 and has spent much of her time since documenting the ‘age of athleticism.’
+One of her current projects is
+See & Do, a global project aiming to promote inclusivity in movement communities by normalizing images of women being active through activities such as, parkour, buildering, and MovNat.
 She is currently writing Over the Edge, a book that recounts the history of